 When clearing your property ensure to stay a minimum of two feet away from the line separating you from the adjacent property.
 This includes trees cutting and felling trees onto adjacent properties.

 But of course BEFORE you start clearing your land find out the specific code(s) in your area.

 Every area is different and the 2 foot property line rule is what applies to us here.

-- double layer leather gloves
+- Work gloves

 Always use the right tool for the job.
 That includes safety equipment.